 After rolling, micro-channels in the skin will have been opened up, so it’s the perfect time to treat your skin with serums, followed by moisturisers.
 Avoid serums that contain active ingredients like vitamin c and retinol and chemical exfoliants, and reach for hyaluronic acid serums to help the skin repair.

 Clean your derma roller with dishwashing soap to help to dissolve the proteins found in the skin.
 Create a soapy water mix in a container and swish the roller vigorously, making sure the roller doesn’t hit the sides.
 Rinse your roller with clean water then sanitise with alcohol or sanitising spray and leave to dry fully before storing it back in the protective case.

 For best results, start by using once a week and then slowly increase as recommended by your Treatment Provider.
 Roll for no longer than 2 minutes in total.
 After rolling, follow with a serum to suit your skin concerns, then moisturiser.

-For more in depth advice about derma rolling, we’d recommend popping in for a free consultation at your nearest clinic.
+For more in-depth advice about derma rolling, we’d recommend popping in for a free consultation at your nearest clinic.
 Book a free consultation to shat to a skincare expert about your desired results and get a tailored recommendation about the best treatment options for you.
 Feel confident in your skin with Caci.